 The Fresno State Bulldogs have only had three quarterbacks selected since the turn of the century — and two of those quarterbacks had the last name “Carr.”
-But this April, Haener could soon become the fourth to be selected, joining David Carr and Derek Carr in an exclusive club for the Mountain West powerhouse.
+But this past April, Haener became the fourth selected, joining David Carr and Saints teammate Derek Carr in an exclusive club for the Mountain West powerhouse.

 Haener’s career at Fresno State was a storied one.
 But it started with him at an entirely different school.
 Haener first joined the Washington Huskies as a three-star recruit out of Monte Vista High School in Danville, California.

-At Washington, Haener played sparingly — completing just 9 of 13 passes for 107 yards, a touchdown, and an interception in 2018.
-He’d eventually enter the transfer portal and make the trip to Fresno — less than three hours from his home town.
+At Washington, Haener played sparingly — completing just nine of 13 passes for 107 yards, a touchdown, and an interception in 2018.
+He’d eventually enter the transfer portal and make the trip to Fresno — less than three hours from his hometown.

 At Fresno State, the local California kid thrived.
 2020 got his feet wet, but 2021 was his true breakout campaign.
-In 2021, Haener completed 329 of 490 passes for 4,096 yards, 33 touchdowns, and nine interceptions.
+That season, Haener completed 329 of 490 passes for 4,096 yards, 33 touchdowns, and nine interceptions.
 The season was highlighted by a legendary win against UCLA, in which Haener fought through injuries to drag his team to the finish line.